Hosting and bandwidth provided by MacAce.net.

-What are all the differences between the iPad 2 and the original iPad?
+What are all the differences between the original iPad (1st Gen/iPad 1) and the iPad 2?

-Please note that on March 7, 2012, Apple discontinued the 32 GB and 64 GB configurations of the iPad 2, but continues to sell 16 GB configurations.
-The original iPad models have been discontinued, but this Q&A has been updated with the latest on iOS support and more.
+Please note that the original iPad models (1st Gen/iPad 1) and iPad 2 models both have been discontinued, but this Q&A has been updated with the latest on iOS support and more.
+It is particularly useful for anyone considering either line on the used market.

 It would be easy to mistake the original iPad models -- the iPad (Wi-Fi) and iPad (Wi-Fi/3G/A-GPS) -- and the iPad 2 models -- the iPad 2 (Wi-Fi), iPad 2 (Wi-Fi/GSM/A-GPS), iPad 2 (Wi-Fi/CDMA/A-GPS), and iPad 2 (Wi-Fi, iPad2,4) -- with a quick glance as both lines look similar and have a great deal in common as well.
 However, there also are notable differences in physical size, technical details, performance, capabilities, and iOS support that merit in-depth evaluation.